BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Push your rectum slowly for 30 seconds

-Semi-Squatting is the best position to poo in when constipated and it will help you achieve the goal of smooth defecation.
-So, repeat the steps mentioned above slowly.
+Semi-Squatting is the best position to poop in when constipated, and it will help you achieve the goal of smooth defecation.
+So, repeat the steps mentioned above five times gently.

-When you feel your bottom stiff or stuck up after 15-20 minutes, it is time to move from the toilet bowl and get up.
-You can feel stiffness it from the knees, going towards the rectum and up to the abdomen.
+When you feel your bottom stiff or stuck up after 15-20 minutes, it is time to move away from the toilet bowl.

 - Turn your back towards the toilet seat.